delabassee/java-lab/lab3-helidon.md

 For more information, please check [https://helidon.io/](https://helidon.io/).

 💡 This lab is using Helidon SE as it is simple, lightweight, and fast.
-Obviously, all the Java features discussed in this HoL can be used with any framework supporting the latest version of Java.
+Obviously, all the Java features discussed can be used with any framework supporting the latest version of Java.
 Moreover, this lab is only using a small fraction of Helidon's capabilities.

 ## Initialize a Helidon project